jendrullis/ProblemBook/README.md

   Regrettably, Vagrant might ask you for your root password, because Vagrant enables a NFS share, so that source code on your desktop can be shared with the VM.
-(If not using NFS, it seems `npm install` fails to install Grunt, because of some issue with softlinks.)
+See http://docs.vagrantup.com/v2/synced-folders/nfs.html  (If not using NFS, it seems `npm install` fails to install Grunt, because of some issue with softlinks.)